A fast, easy, and healthy dinner recipe, this flavorful Chicken and Green Bean Stir-Fry comes together in just 20 minutes!

 I also like to use freshly grated ginger, but you could use ginger paste as well.

-Finish with the chicken broth and, if you’re feeling spicy, a bit of chili paste.
+Finish with the chicken broth and, if you’re feeling spicy, a bit of chili paste or red pepper flakes.

 Then in the same pan used to cook the chicken, add your green beans and toss until they begin to soften and brighten in color.